Mukul703/Power_BI/End-to-End-Power-BI-Project-3/README.md

 ## Key Insights

 **88% of Properties Sold Close to Asking Price**
-- The scatter plot shows a strong correlation between offer and purchase prices, indicating minimal negotiation and a transparent, price-       efficient housing market.
+- The scatter plot shows a strong correlation between offer and purchase prices, indicating minimal negotiation and a transparent, price-efficient housing market.
 **Zealand Shows 12.5% YoY Median Price Increase**
 - Regional analysis highlights these as high-growth areas, signaling demand concentration and investment hotspots.
 **Row Houses Have 22% Higher Avg.
 SQM Price Than Villas**